toreau/URL-List/README.md

 # NAME

-URL::List - Object-oriented methods of handling list of URLs.
+URL::List - Helper class for creating distributed lists of URLs based on their host name, domain name or TLDs.

 # VERSION

-Version 0.12
+Version 0.13

 # SYNOPSIS